Chumumu/Polarizaiton_Imaging_Aid_Coarse_Depth/README.md

 ### Visualization Demo

-The `Figure_AO_paper` folder in the current directory contains visualization results and a testing demo.
+The `Figure_AO_paper` folder in the current directory contains visualization results and demos.
 To view the demo, navigate to this folder and follow the instructions provided within to run the visualization scripts.

 ### Utilities